nvim-lua/kickstart.nvim/README.md

   * See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
 * Why is the kickstart `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?
-  * The main purpose of kickstart is to serve as a teaching tool and a reference configuration that someone can easily `git clone` as a basis for their own.
+  * The main purpose of kickstart is to serve as a teaching tool and a reference configuration that someone can easily use to `git clone` as a basis for their own.
     As you progress in learning Neovim and Lua, you might consider splitting `init.lua` into smaller parts.
-A fork of kickstart that does this while maintaining the exact same functionality is available here:
+A fork of kickstart that does this while maintaining the same functionality is available here:
     * [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim)
   * Discussions on this topic can be found here: